CaringalML/IoT-Vending-Machine-Monitoring-System-React/README.md

 - ✅ Active status for all items

 This comprehensive reference gives you everything you need to choose the right command for any situation! 🚀

+//Push notifications

+firebase > Project settings > Messaging > Web Push certificates

+generate your Key pair and update you .env and your github secrets